sbme-tutorials/sbe201-final-project-sbe201-team01/Documentation.md

   tation$mu                             tion$muta
   utation$m                             utation$m

-3. Finally, we get the last coloumn for the alphabetically sorted array so the the O/P of the transformation will be **{ntt$oiuam}**.
+ 3. Finally, we get the last coloumn, so the the O/P of the transformation will be **ntt$oiuam**.

 ```